 Yoga may provide some stress relief for people with cancer.
 Yoga has also been shown to improve sleep and reduce fatigue.

-Before beginning a yoga class, ask your doctor to recommend an instructor who regularly works with people with health concerns, such as cancer.
+Before beginning a yoga class, ask your provider to recommend an instructor who regularly works with people with health concerns, such as cancer.
 Avoid yoga poses that cause pain.
 A good instructor can give you alternative poses that are safe for you.

-You may find some alternative treatments work well together.
+You may find some treatments work well together.
 For instance, deep breathing during a massage may provide further stress relief.